statisticsnorway/variable-search/README.md

 [![npm version](https://badge.fury.io/js/%40statisticsnorway%2Fdapla-variable-search.svg)](https://badge.fury.io/js/%40statisticsnorway%2Fdapla-variable-search)
 [![Build Status](https://dev.azure.com/statisticsnorway/Dapla/_apis/build/status/Frontends/statisticsnorway.variable-search?branchName=master)](https://dev.azure.com/statisticsnorway/Dapla/_build/latest?definitionId=12&branchName=master)

-This application is built for in-house use in Statistics Norway and it aims to create an interactive search against the [graphql-api](https://github.com/statisticsnorway/linked-data-store-documentation/blob/master/docs/graphql-api.adoc) exposed by [Linked Data Store](https://github.com/statisticsnorway/linked-data-store-documentation).
+This application is built for in-house use in Statistics Norway and it aims to create a smart and interactive variable and dataset search with the help of the [graphql-api](https://github.com/statisticsnorway/linked-data-store-documentation/blob/master/docs/graphql-api.adoc) exposed by [Linked Data Store](https://github.com/statisticsnorway/linked-data-store-documentation).

 Functionality includes:
-* Searching through GSIM domains (spesifically variables and datasets)
+* Searching through GSIM domains (specifically variables and datasets) and Lineage
-* Listing connections between variables and datasets (which datasets use which variables)
+* Listing connections between variables and datasets (which datasets use which variables and vice versa)

 The project makes limited use of the [ssb-component-library](https://github.com/statisticsnorway/ssb-component-library) and is based upon [react-reference-app](https://github.com/statisticsnorway/react-reference-app).